oatlog/oatlog/doc/report/main.typ

 Modern software development depends on efficient and reliable compilers, which apply sophisticated optimizations to improve performance while enabling portability and abstraction.
-For example, autovectorization allows code to take advantage of SIMD hardware without using architecture-specific intrinsics, while function inlining eliminates the overhead of function calls, enabling higher-level abstractions without sacrificing performance.
+For example, autovectorization @compiler_autovectorization allows code to take advantage of SIMD hardware without using architecture-specific intrinsics and function inlining @compiler_inlining eliminates the overhead of function calls, enabling higher-level abstractions without sacrificing performance.
 These optimizations not only enhance program execution and energy efficiency but also make it easier for developers to write maintainable and portable code.

 Implementing such a compiler is a complex task.
 In practice, there are a few large compiler backends that have received significant engineering effort and which are used across the industry to compile